-- (a) Before any fire alarm system is connected to the NED the master box owner shall provide the Fire Chief with the following information: - (1) The name, address, home and work telephone numbers of the master box owner: - (2) The street address where the master box is located; - (3) The names, addresses and telephone numbers of the persons or businesses protected by the fire alarm system connected to the master box; - (4) The names, addresses, home and work telephone numbers of at least two (2) persons other than the owner who can be contacted twenty-four (24) hours a day, who are authorized by the master box owner to respond to an alarm signal and who have access to the premises in which the master box is located; and - (5) The name and address of the owner's insurance provided. - (6) Such other information as the Fire Chief may require. - (b) If at the passage of the By-Law, a fire alarm system has already been connected to the MFD by way of a master box, the master box owner shall comply with the requirements of this section within sixty (60) days after the MFD has sent him notice by first class mail of the requirements of this Section. - (c) If a master box owner fails to comply with this section, the Fire Chief may assess a fine of fifty dollars (\$50.00).
+- (a) Before any fire alarm system is connected to the NED-Medway Fire Dispatch the master box owner shall provide the Fire Chief with the following information: - (1) The name, address, home and work telephone numbers of the master box owner. - (2) The street address where the master box is located. - (3) The names, addresses and telephone numbers of the persons or businesses protected by the fire alarm system connected to the master box. - (4) The names, addresses, home and work telephone numbers of at least two (2) persons other than the owner who can be contacted twenty-four (24) hours a day, who are authorized by the master box owner to respond to an alarm signal and who have access to the premises in which the master box is located.; and - (5) The name and address of the owner's insurance provided. - (6) Such other information as the Fire Chief may require. - (7) Any building with a fire alarm system which reports either directly by master box, or by a central station monitoring company, shall be equipped with a key access box that is approved by the Medway Fire Chief.
+The key access box shall contain all the keys requested by the Medway Fire Chief.
+When locks are changed at the building, the Medway Fire Chief shall be contacted immediately and new keys shall be placed in the key access box. - (b) If at the passage of the Bylaw, a fire alarm system has already been connected to the MFD-Medway Fire Dispatch by way of a master box, the master box owner shall comply with the requirements of this section within sixty (60) days after the MFD-Medway Fire Dispatch has sent him notice by first class mail of the requirements of this Section. - (c) If a master box owner fails to comply with this section, the Fire Chief may assess a fine of fifty dollars-(\$50.00) for the first offense, one hundred dollars for the second offense, and three hundred dollars for each and every subsequent offense.

-3.7.3 Connection of Central Station Operating Companies to the Medway Fire Department
+3.74.5.3 Connection of Central Station Operating Companies to the Medway Fire Department